DenisPavlov/work_project/actual/readme.md

 Camel in action
 -----------------------
-3.6 Understanding Camel type converters
+4.2 Understanding the Service Activator pattern

 topjava
 -----------------------